 Jalview has two navigation and editing modes: normal mode, where editing and navigation is performed using the mouse, and cursor mode where editing and navigation are performed using the keyboard.
 The F2 key is used to switch between these two modes.
-With a Mac, as the F2 is often assigned to screen brightness, one may often need to also press the function key: [Fn]-F2.
+With a Mac as the F2 is often assigned to screen brightness, one may often need to type function [Fn] key with F2 function [Fn]-F2.